priscilaborges/data_analytics_challenge_99/README.md

 FROM trips_per_month
 ~~~

-And follow the **average of trips by driver**: here we can offer benefits and bonus for the firts 10 drivers with higher numbers of trips per week.
+And follow the **average of trips per driver**: here we can offer benefits and bonus for the firts 10 drivers with higher numbers of trips per week.

 ~~~sql
 WITH trips_per_month AS